ddasilva/dmsp-dispersion-detection/README.md

 `$ python run_model.py -i case_files/myrun_F16.json --threshold 0.8`

 To do a run in double dispersion mode, pass `--double-dispersion`.
-The thresholds ranges are a little different between single and dispersion mode; double dispersion generally prefers lower thresholds.
-It is also slower to run (about 50-60 seconds for a day of data).
+The thresholds ranges are a little different between single and dispersion mode: double dispersion mode prefers lower thresholds (try 0.1 to start).
+Double dispersion mode is also slower at about 50-60 seconds for a day of data.

-`$ python run_model.py -i case_files/myrun_F16.json --threshold 0.4 --double-dispersion`
+`$ python run_model.py -i case_files/myrun_F16.json --threshold 0.1 --double-dispersion`

 Check the `output/` folder for plots and a CSV of detected events!